 - 53 (UDP/TCP)

 - 5353 (UDP/TCP)

 - 5354 (UDP)

 DNSFilter fully supports DNSSEC by pointing your equipment to these DNS addresses:

 - Low internet adoption – Most internet domains (including well-known email providers) do not support DNSSEC, which means turning the feature on will cause failures in resolving a large portion of internet domains.
 This will be perceived by the end user as a failure with their ISP or with our service.

-- DNSSEC outages - Even domains which do support DNSSEC have been known to have failures which last several days or weeks.
-See this site for more details.
+- DNSSEC outages – Even domains which do support DNSSEC have been known to have failures that last several days or weeks.

 In a multi-site environment, systems should be configured to use the DNS servers at their local site before those at a different site.
 This minimizes the amount of DNS traffic crossing slower WAN links.

-If you have a multi-site environment but only a single DNS resolver for all sites, the site where the DNS resolver is located will ultimately determine the policies applied to the traffic for all sites.
-To allow for site-specific policies (based on the each site’s IP address) the DNS queries must not traverse your WAN and instead should go directly to DNSFilter via the respective site’s internet connection.
-If placing DNS servers at each site is not feasible, there are a few solutions to ensure local domain DNS queries are resolved correctly and internet domain DNS queries do not traverse your WAN to a single site:
+If you have a multi-site environment, but only a single DNS resolver for all sites, the site where the DNS resolver is located will ultimately determine the policies applied to the traffic for all sites.
+To allow for site-specific policies (based on each site’s IP address), the DNS queries must not traverse your WAN and instead should go directly to DNSFilter via the respective site’s internet connection.
+If placing DNS servers at each site is not feasible, there are a few solutions to ensure local domain DNS queries are resolved correctly, and internet domain DNS queries do not traverse your WAN to a single site:

-- Deploy Relay: By placing a Relay at each site without an existing DNS resolver and configuring Local Domains, DNS queries for internal resources will be sent to your internal DNS resolver while DNS queries for internet domains will be resolved by the Relay and policies assigned to that Relay and that site’s LAN Subnet(s) will be enforced.
+- Deploy Relay: By placing a Relay at each site without an existing DNS resolver and configuring Local Domains.
+DNS queries for internal resources will be sent to your internal DNS resolver, while DNS queries for internet domains will be resolved by the Relay.
+Policies assigned to that relay and that site’s LAN Subnet(s) will be enforced.